Refefer/fastxml/README.md

 Quite a bit todo!
 A base implementation using NDCG is fully working with Cython bindings to make the alternating minization reasonably fast - but a lot more could be done here:

-1. Inference speed up.
-This will need to be done in Cython to maximize performance.
-Over 50 trees with average height of ~13, it currently takes ~ 130ms per point.
-That's around 650 dot products on sparse data, most of which is book keeping.
-So, we move this all into Cython in a restricted format and call it a day
-2. Leaf re-ranking based on the above paper.
+1. Leaf re-ranking based on the above paper.
 That should dramatically improve performance of rare labels.
-3. Propensity calculator.
+2. Propensity calculator.
 Right now I'm using the suggested hyperparameters from the paper which isn't ideal depending on the dataset.
 <s>Abstract out Rank Metric.
 This is needed to get Propensity-based ranking metrics integrated in a consistent manner.</s> This is done via the weights vector passed into Splitter